Kris Kobach: Campaign finance violation questions

 Kobach's involvement with the 501(c)4, "We Build the Wall," (WBtW) has given cause for concern, as the fundraising and campaign mailing lists it is accumulating are prohibited from coordinating with his Senate campaign, but the ability and appetite for effective oversight within the Trump administration are anticipated to likely be inadequate.
 On August 1, 2019, Kobach sent out a campaign fundraiser using both the corporate name and email list of WBtW donors.
 Common Cause Vice President for policy and litigation Paul S. Ryan said, "At a minimum, this Kobach for Senate fundraising solicitation email appears to violate the 'paid for by' disclaimer requirement" for official campaign communications.
 Ryan specified the requirement that mandates disclosure of the financial sponsors who originate official political communications.
 Kobach's email might be legal if his campaign paid fair market value for the use of WBtW's list.
 If that were the case, a "paid for by" disclaimer would be required but was not present in the solicitation.
 Ryan said, "If the Kobach committee did not pay fair market value for the cost of disseminating this email, then the Kobach committee has arguably committed the more serious campaign finance law violation of receiving a corporate contribution in the form of a coordinated expenditure."
 We Build The Wall is legally prohibited from financing federal political campaigns, in any fashion.
 Besides the concerns raised about Kolfage himself, a week prior to the mailer, right-wing anti-immigrant, WBtW board member and former congressman Tom Tancredo sat on the stage alongside Kobach and endorsed him in a New Mexico rally pushing the Wall.
 The Kobach campaign said after Common Cause filed a formal complaint and request for an investigation into the apparent violations, that it is a "radical leftist organization" that the complaint was without substance and, "This attack by Common Cause also includes a frivolous letter to the Department of Justice, asking the Department of Justice to launch a pointless investigation.
 This is also typical of Common Cause tactics and it is intended to cause distraction wherever conservative Republicans are leading in important political campaigns."

-On July 23, 2019, Kansas Senate President Susan Wagle of Wichita filed the paperwork with the Federal Elections Commission necessary to run.
+On July 23, 2019, Kansas Senate President Susan Wagle of Wichita filed the paperwork with the Federal Election Commission necessary to run.
 She criticized Kobach's employment in his controversial privately financed and constructed scheme to build the southern border wall.
 Wagle supports the building of a federally designed, bid, and funded wall while saying Kobach's group undermines federal involvement.
 "We don't need some rogue organization going out and building the wall," she said.
 In July 2018, Wagle had supported Kobach in the gubernatorial primary, saying, "I am proud to endorse Kris Kobach."
 The endorsement was unlawfully sent out by Wagle's staff spokeswoman on a state computer, thus violating Kansas ethics rules.